About the Special Purpose Fund

 The Special Purpose Fund Projects

-At the Medicines Australia Parliamentary Dinner in 2010, Mr Will Delaat, Chairman of Medicines Australia proudly launched the Medicines Australia Special Purpose Fund.
+At the Medicines Australia Parliamentary Dinner in 2010, Mr Will Delaat, Chair of Medicines Australia proudly launched the Medicines Australia Special Purpose Fund.
 He spoke of the industry’s commitment to improving Indigenous health outcomes, and to help close the life expectancy gap that exists between Indigenous and non-Indigenous Australians.

 The inaugural funding programs were announced: